IOException: Success

 Warnings are logged for these cases, allowing us to monitor any further issues.

-The Code listing 1 below shows the final code snippet implementing all three protections.
+The Code listing 1 below shows the final code snippet with all the protections combined.
 Similar safety checks were also added for other file operations to prevent similar issues.

 1